 White hat SEO is basically doing search engine optimization exactly the way Google wants you to.
 It is following Google's guidelines and creating a long-term game plan that will withstand any Google update.

 High-Quality Content Created for the User

 High-quality content is the number one thing you want to focus on if you are actively doing SEO.
 Why?
 Because no matter what else you do, if you don't have content that people want to read and share, you will not rank well.

-It is also the cornerstone to white hat SEO.
-In Google's ideal world, you will create content that is absolutely amazing, it adheres to all of Google's Guidelines, and people read it and share it like mad.
+It is also the cornerstone to white hat SEO—black hat SEO, which doesn't focus on content quality.
+In Google's ideal world, you will create absolutely amazing content, it adheres to all of Google's Guidelines, and people read it and share it like mad.
 This is the gist of white hat SEO.